-What is NASH?
+What is MASH?

-NASH is becoming the leading cause of liver disease worldwide and the fastest growing indication for liver transplantation.
+MASH is becoming the leading cause of liver disease worldwide and the fastest growing indication for liver transplantation.

 NASH_1.jpg

-Nonalcoholic steatohepatitis (NASH) is a chronic, progressive liver disease that occurs when excessive amounts of fat build up in the liver, damaging liver cells (hepatocytes).
+Metabolic dysfunction-associated steatohepatitis(MASH) is a chronic, progressive liver disease that occurs when excessive amounts of fat build up in the liver, damaging liver cells (hepatocytes).
 The liver becomes inflamed and can eventually become scarred (fibrosis) sometimes leading to cirrhosis.

-NASH is usually a silent disease with few or no symptoms.
-As the liver damage becomes more severe, patients with NASH can progress to serious, lifethreatening clinical outcomes.
+MASH is usually a silent disease with few or no symptoms.
+As the liver damage becomes more severe, patients with MASH can progress to serious, lifethreatening clinical outcomes.
 This includes decompensated cirrhosis (the permanent damage and scarring of the liver along with functional failure) and liver failure.
 This, in turn, may cause variceal bleeding (internal bleeding from enlarged blood vessels), mental confusion (known as hepatic encephalopathy), liver cancer hepatocellular carcinoma (HCC), the need for liver transplantation, and even death.

 More common in people with obesity and type 2 diabetes